general-CbIC/poolex/docs/CONTRIBUTING.md

 Poolex is written in [Elixir](https://elixir-lang.org/).

 For branching management, this project uses [git-flow](https://github.com/petervanderdoes/gitflow-avh).
 The `main` branch is reserved for releases: the development process occurs on `develop` and `feature` branches.
-Please never commit to main.
+Please never commit to `main`.

 You can use [asdf](https://asdf-vm.com/) to set up required Elixir and OTP.
-Current versions are listed in the file `.tool-versions`.
+Current versions are listed in the `.tool-versions` file.

 ## Setup